matushorvath/shadow-kvm/Notes.md

       - maybe it's sending WM_CLOSE to wrong windows?
    - use IClassFixture for UT
       - https://stackoverflow.com/questions/46926852/xunit-constructor-runs-before-each-test
+   - try using record for MemberData in BackgroundTask test and other tests

 - nice to have
    - parallelize monitorInputService.TryLoadMonitorInputs in ConfigGenerator